The Role of Data Cap in Optimal Two-part Network Pricing: Introduction

-In this paper, we focus on a generic congestion-prone service market, e.g., mobile, broadband or cloud services, and study the data cap under two-part pricing schemes.
-Unlike physical commodities, the quality of network service is intricately influenced by a negative network effect (or network externality): the more users access the service simultaneously, the worse performance it provides.
+In this paper, we address these questions on a generic congestion-prone network service market, e.g., mobile, broadband or cloud services, and study the data cap under two-part pricing schemes.
+Unlike physical commodities, the quality of network services is intricately influenced by a negative network effect (or network externality): the more users access the service simultaneously, the worse performance it provides.
 We model this service congestion as a function of providers' capacity and their data load.
-We characterize users by their demand and values on data usage, and analyze the market shares and congestion levels of the providers under varying pricing and market structures.
-Based on our model, we analyze the effect of data cap on the provider's optimal revenue and pricing structure.
-We also analyze and compare the revenue-optimal and welfare-optimal two-part schemes, and derive regulatory implications.
-Our main contributions and findings include the following. \begin{itemize} \item We model users' optimal data usages and preferences over various pricing schemes and exogenous levels of congestion (Section \ref{sec:model}).
-We characterize the existence and uniqueness (Theorem \ref{theorem:equilibrium}) of a market equilibrium and show its monotonic dynamics (Theorem \ref{the:congestion market share impacted competition}) under varying pricing and market structures.
+We characterize users by their demand and values on data usage and analyze the market shares of providers under varying pricing and market structures.
+We derive the network congestion of providers under a market equilibrium.
+Based on the equilibrium model, we analyze the effect of data cap on the provider's optimal revenue and pricing structure.
+We also analyze and compare the revenue-optimal and welfare-optimal two-part schemes, and derive regulatory implications for protecting social welfare from monopoly providers.
+Our main contributions and findings include the following. \begin{itemize} \item {We model users' optimal data usages and preferences over providers for any pricing scheme and congestion level (Section \ref{sec:model}).} We characterize the existence and uniqueness (Theorem \ref{theorem:equilibrium}) of a congestion equilibrium and show its monotonic dynamics (Theorem \ref{the:congestion market share impacted competition}) under varying pricing and market structures.

-\item We analyze the impact of data cap on a provider's optimal revenue and pricing decision under two-part tariff (Section \ref{sec:revenue optimal pricing}).
-We find that diminishing the data cap transforms revenue-optimal pricing from flat-rate to pay-as-you-go type of schemes, during which the provider's revenue changes from a minimum to a maximum (Theorem \ref{theorem: revenue extremum}).
+\item We analyze the impact of data cap on a provider's optimal pricing and revenue under two-part tariffs (Section \ref{sec:revenue optimal pricing}).
+We find that by decreasing data cap, the revenue-optimal pricing transforms from flat-rate to pay-as-you-go, during which the provider's revenue increases from a minimum to a maximum (Theorem \ref{theorem: revenue extremum}).
+With heavier user demand, higher provider's capacity, or more intense market competition, the revenue objective will drive providers' pricing from flat-rate towards pay-as-you-go more strongly.